 The city of Milan also has many public libraries, freely accessible by anyone.
 You can find a detailed map here and visit their website for more information.

 IMS also hosts a canteen where students can eat both a first and second course for a relatively low price.
 Alternatively, there are two microwaves on the ground floor and one on the first floor, so you can bring your own packed lunch (or ‘schiscetta’ as we say in Milan), heat it and have your meal in a designated area.
 Quick reminder: if you’re starving, the nearest McDonald’s is only a 6-minutes drive.

 The University of Milan offers many possibilities to study abroad, mainly Erasmus, Exchange programs or Study periods in Switzerland.
 For more information: Study Abroad.

-IMS students can choose different Erasmus program locations, which are the same as those of the Italian Medicine degree.
-They usually centre on universities in Portugal, Spain, Poland, Finland, France, Germany, Austria and the Czech Republic, for periods going from four to ten months.
+IMS students can choose different Erasmus program locations, the same as those of the Italian Medicine degree.
+They usually centre on universities in Portugal, Spain, Poland, Finland, France, Germany, Austria and the Czech Republic, from four to ten months.

 Another remarkable initiative is the 4EU+ Alliance, with five other European schools, such as Sorbonne University, Warsaw University, Charles University, University of Copenhagen and Heidelberg University.
-The project engages in integrated training paths through study and mobility programmes with innovative teaching methods, giving students the chance to follow online classes in other institutions.
+The project engages in integrated training paths through study and mobility programmes with innovative teaching methods, allowing students to follow online classes in other institutions.

 Bureaucracy and Secretary’s office